leicaflorian/leicaflorian/README.md

 I really love my job and the tech industry that allows us to create and build amazing things that, in some cases, can also improve peoples lives.

 ## Contacts
-If you have any question or would collaborate, feel free to reach out:
+If you have any question or would like to collaborate, feel free to reach out:
 - 🌐 website: [leicaflorianrobert.dev](https://leicaflorianrobert.dev)
 - ✉️ email: [info@leicaflorianrobert.dev](mailto:info@leicaflorianrobert.dev)
 - 🔗 linkedin: [florian-robert-leica](https://www.linkedin.com/in/florian-robert-leica/)